kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 ````bash
 git checkout wall-clock
 ````
-The TodoMVC spec does not include a time or date display.
-We added a simple "wall clock" because it lets us take a quick, deep dive into mxWeb in just a few lines of code.
+We add a simple "wall clock".
+It is not in the TodoMVC spes, but it lets us take a quick, deep dive into mxWeb in just a few lines of code.
 Here is what we will see:
 * automatic, transparent state management: our first dataflow;
 * DOM efficiency without VDOM;
 * the mxWeb version of Web Components;